elroychua/ensign-ta/Assignment1/README.md

 ## Assumptions made:

-1. The design is not responsive.
+1. The design is responsive.
-2. Solution for non mobile view is with HTML and CSS. (no JS)
+2. Solution for non-mobile view is with HTML and CSS. (no JS)
-3. Solution for mobile view allows for JS. (as it is a bonus).
+3. Solution for mobile view allows for JS. (as it is a bonus)

 ## Technical decisions: